-A = Superior achievement l =

-Incomplete CR = Credit

-B = High achievement S =

-Satisfactory NC = No Credit
+A = Superior achievement CR = Credit Incomplete B = High achievement S = NC = No Credit Satisfactory

-C = Average achievement U =
+C = Average achievement U =Unsatisfactory AU = Audit

-Unsatisfactory AU = Audit

 D = Minimal achievement P = Pass

-F = Failure to achieve W =

-Withdrawn class or withdrawa I from the College
+F = Failure to achieve Withdrawn class or withdrawal from the College minimum course requirements will receive NC.
+A grade of NC is not computed in the GPA and the student will not receive credit for the course.